On any visit to Thailand, you will notice quickly how much gold Thais have and how much of it they wear.

 Gold in Thailand is also seen as being something you should own if you want good luck, so it is often bought for birthdays, anniversaries and weddings.

 The main reason Thais buy gold though is as an investment.

 In past decades, gold has rarely lost much value and, in fact, much of the time keeps increasing in price.
 For Thais who may be worried about losing family money then, they know if they buy gold they can always sell it if they happen across hard times.

 Many Thais too think putting money in the stock market, which is volatile, is far too risky, and that’s yet one more reason why Thais invest in gold.
-It’s simply seen as safer.
+It is simply seen as safer.

 Thai jewelers also only charge a nominal fee for the craftsman ship of creating a beautiful piece of jewelry in gold so, what you pay in Thailand for an intricately designed ring is often up to 40% cheaper than what you’d pay in the west, and for superior quality gold too.

-If you’re looking to buy gold in Bangkok, the two best places are Chinatown (Yaworat) and its more than 140 gold shops and at MBK mall, where you’ll also find a number of excellent gold shops.
+If you are looking to buy gold in Bangkok, the two best places are Chinatown (Yaworat) and its more than 140 gold shops, and at MBK mall, where you will also find a number of excellent gold shops.

 For today’s prices for gold in Thailand (July 21st, 2019), the buying price for 1 gram of 24k gold is 1382.35 baht, and 20,335.35 baht per baht-weight (14.71 grams).